waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Observed Tile Mechanics

 - **PC Interaction Tile:** The PC in Pokémon Centers is interacted with from the tile directly below it (at (X, Y+1)), facing up.
 The tile the PC is on is impassable.
-- **Decorative Grass:** The `grass` tiles inside the Celadon Game Corner are purely decorative and do not trigger wild encounters.

 # IV.
 Battle Intelligence